-- human nature

-- role of schools

-- role of teachers

-- how students grow

-- how students learn

-- the importance of teacher control versus student autonomy

-- to what degree children are self-managing or controlled by the environment

-- to what degree motives affect student behaviour.

-- 2 Does my classroom practice reflect my core beliefs?
+- the role of teachers - how students grow - how students learn - the importance of teacher control versus student autonomy - to what degree children are self-managing or controlled by the environment - to what degree motives affect student behaviour. - 2 Does my classroom practice reflect my core beliefs?